cup of wrath

 The Israelites become so intimidated by the giants in their way, that they give up.
 Instead of receiving what God has promised them, they look back to Egypt, "And wherefore hath the LORD brought us unto this land, to fall by the sword, that our wives and our children should be a prey? were it not better for us to return into Egypt" (Numbers 14.3 KJV bible).

-These giants intimidate Israel from obtaining the land that God has promised them.
-These giants are similar to the strongholds of sin that block us.
+These "giants" keep Israel out of the land that God has promised them.
+They are like to the strongholds of sin that inhibit our spiritual growth.
 We must confront our own strongholds of sin to receive the inheritance God has prepared for us.
-However, the ones who don't trust God will not receive the promises.
+It's the ones who trust in God that receive his promised land.

 "But exhort one another daily, while it is called today, lest any of you be hardened through the deceitfulness of sin.
 For we are made partakers of Christ, if we hold the beginning of our confidence steadfast to the end...For some, when they had heard, did provoke; however, not all who came out of Egypt by Moses" (Hebrews 3.13-14,16 MKJV bible).

 By these examples, we understand that the Devil uses strongholds of sin to prevent us from fulfilling God's will.
-His strongholds keep us away from the places that God wants us to be.
-The more we give place to the Devil, the less we are able to serve God.
+Our strongholds keep us away from the places that God wants us to be.
+The more ground we give to the Devil, the less we are able to serve God.

-There are spiritual battles that happen inside of us every day.
-Through faith in Jesus, we can identify and subdue the Enemy's strongholds in our lives.
-Little by little, we can tear down the idols and snares that block our spiritual path.
-Persistent genuine faith, without hypocrisy, destroys strongholds of sin.
+Through faith in Jesus, we can identify and subdue the Enemy's strongholds in us.
+Little by little, we can tear down the idols and snares that weaken us.
+Persistent genuine faith will destroy strongholds of sin.
+Little spiritual wins will lead to great victories.

 Rules: (1)